squinkylabs/SquinkyVCV/docs/extwo.md

 ## Channel strip controls

 **S**: Solo.
 Will turn off all the other channels and let the soloed channel play on its own.
 Soloing one channel will un-solo the other channels.
 When solo is active it overrides mutes, i.e. if you solo a muted channel it will play.
 Pressing an active solo button will remove the solo.

+Control-click (Mac Command-click) on a solo button will toggle that channel's solo only.
+So ctrl-solo is *multi solo*, while regular click is *exclusive solo*.
+Multi-solo lets you solo more than one channel.

 **M** Mute.
 Silences the muted channel.
 Note that the larger button on the far right is the master mute.